Close

 5. Tap Content Restrictions.

 7. Select Limit Adult Websites or Allowed Websites Only, depending on how much access you want your child to have.
+Choosing Allowed Websites Only ensures that the child can only visit approved websites.

 8. Back in Content Restrictions, select Music, Podcasts & News and set it to Clean. how to change parental controls on iphone